arunmoorthattil/openshift-june-2022/Day2/README.md

    - Job
    - Ingress
    - IngressController
-- Application when deployed within Kubernetes, they are deployed as Deployment
+- Appilcations are deployed in Kubernetes as Deployment
-- Deployment has one or more ReplicaSet
+- Deployment has one or more ReplicaSets
 - Each ReplicaSet manages one or more Pods
 - Each ReplicaSet represents a single version of the application
 - Pod is a collection of related containers
 - the smallest unit that can be deployed in a Kubernetes is a Pod
 - In Kubernetes IP address is assigned only on the Pod level ( In docker, each container gets a IP Address).
   In a Pod, there can be many containers running, all the containers within the same Pod shares the same IP.
-- Kubernetes allows us adding our own custom resources(CR) by creating a CustomResourceDefinition (CRD) yaml
+- Kubernetes allows us adding our own custom resources(CR) by creating a CustomResourceDefinition (CRD) yaml file
 - Using CRDs, one can extend the Kubernetes API ( features )
-- CRDs just add more types of Resources into the Kubernetes Cluster, but we also need to add Custom Controllers to manage our Custom Resources
+- CRDs just add more types of Resources into the Kubernetes Cluster, but we also need to deploy custom Controllers to manage our Custom Resources

 ## Kubernetes Labels